jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - design template should exactly match simplified setup
 - copy template settings from one group to another?
 - HLT - add definite time delay in ms
-- HLT has two separate latches for remote and local - both need to be off to deactivate HLT

 - HLT doesn't have a separate 50, but a distinct time delay for HLT
 - repurpose ABC 51 curves for CLPU